jbostoen/itop-jb-ldap/readme.md

 ## Cookbook

 PHP:
-* how to implement a cron job process in iTop (iScheduledProcess)
+* How to implement a cron job process in iTop (iScheduledProcess)
-* using DBObjectSearch and DBObjectSet to fetch data
+* Use DBObjectSearch and DBObjectSet to fetch data

 ## Hints

-To get this working on XAMPP, you might need to create an ldap.conf file (C:\OpenLDAP\sysconf\ldap.conf) with a setting like this:
+To get this working on XAMPP, it may be neccessary to create an ldap.conf file (C:\OpenLDAP\sysconf\ldap.conf) with a setting like this:

 ```TLS_REQCERT never # insecure, add proper trusted certificate```